danijmoss/JSON_Notes/README.md

-# JSON Notes
-##Notes taken from JavaScript and JSON tutorial on Lynda.com
+#Notes taken from JavaScript and JSON tutorial on Lynda.com
-#JSON and JavaScript
+##JSON and JavaScript
 - common format - key/value pairs
 - ex:
 ```